dvarrui/guess_os/README.md

 # GuessOS

-Try to guess the operating system installed on the host (local or remote)
+Try to guess the operating system installed on the host (local or remote).
+Using SSH to connect remote host.

+**But, What about nmap?**

+It is true that nmap already performs the function of finding out the OS.
+We didn't want to repeat the work of nmap.
+The idea of the gem is:

+* Work without nmap installed.
+Its posible some host have not installed.
+* nmap is fine but slow to return results.
+We wanted to integrate this functionality into another application and were not completely satisfied with the nmap response times.
+* In an extension of this gem we are thinking that it will use of nmap to obtain the results when it is a remote machine and we do not have SSH access to it.

 # Documentation